ConwaySabini/DVD-Store/README.md

 # DVD-Store
 Utilizes file input and output to manage a DVD Store with customers borrowing, and returning movies, and getting the history.
-Implemented a hash table with open chaining and a self balancing AVL tree
+Implemented a hash table with open chaining and a self balancing AVL tree.
+Implemented a hash table with open chaining and a self balancing AVL tree.
+The hash table was used to store the customer transaction history, while the AVL tree was used to store the movie data and stock of movies.